MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:tmul (mat2, r_)

-   Return a real or complex matrix resulting from the product of the transpose of :var:`mat` by :var:`mat2`.
+   Return a real or complex matrix or :var:`r` filled with the product of the transpose of :var:`mat` by :var:`mat2`, i.e. equivalent to :expr:`mat:t() * mat2`.

 .. function:: mat:mult (mat2, r_)

-   Return a real or complex matrix resulting from the product of :var:`mat` by the transpose of :var:`mat2`.
+   Return a real or complex matrix or :var:`r` filled with the product of :var:`mat` by the transpose of :var:`mat2`, i.e. equivalent to :expr:`mat * mat2:t()`.

+.. function:: mat:eq (a, tol_)

+   Return :const:`false` if :var:`a` is any matrix with incompatible sizes or if any element differ in a one-to-one comparison by more than :var:`tol`, :const:`true` otherwise.
+If one of the operand is a scalar, the operator will be applied individually to all elements of the matrix.
+Default: :expr:`tol_ = 0`.

 .. function:: mat:concat (mat2, dir_, r_)